 - And in the third part, I do a little bit of formatting and adding images with before publishing it.

-All these three phases take somewhere from half an hour to 5 hours, depending on the length of the post and the complexity of the format.
+These three phases take somewhere from half an hour to 5 hours, depending on the post’s length and the format’s complexity.

-Usually, it takes me an hour to write the articles on an average, and the first draft takes somewhere between 20 minutes to half an hour.
+Usually, it takes me an hour to write the articles, and the first draft takes between 20 minutes to half an hour.

 But with this trick, I am able to create my first draft in just 15 to 10 minutes.